crunaprotocol/cruna-protocol/README.md

 - Renaming contracts to better distinguish them
 - Add a function to allow a CrunaManaged NFT to upgrade the default implementation of the CrunaManager to a new version
 - Simplify proxies
 - Split ManagedERC721 in a basic contract, CrunaManagedBase, and two implementations based on Ownable and TimeControlled.
-The second is used by CrunaVaults, but the other can be chosen by less critical projects.
+The second is used by TimeControlledNFT, but the other can be chosen by less critical projects.
 - Extend TimeControlled also in the Guardian, to guarantee the fairness of the trusted implementations

 **1.0.0-beta.3**